tarwn/lessthandot-hugo/blogs/content/posts/2011-08-30-microsoft-sql-server-codename-denali.md

   Here is what they are currently saying

-  The next release of Microsoft SQL Server, codename “Denali”, will be the last release t&hellip;
+  The next release of Microsoft SQL Server, codename "Denali", will be the last release t&hellip;
 url: /index.php/datamgmt/datadesign/microsoft-sql-server-codename-denali/
 views:
   - 11007